FAQs: Volunteer Appointment Process

 Getting Involved

-- Committee Interest Form (for interest specific to committee assignments – available in the fall and the spring)
+• Call for Volunteers Form (for interest specific to committee assignments – available in the winter and the spring)

-- Past and present involvement within the Society
+• Past and present involvement within the Society and other non-HRS organizations

 While some members may prefer to remain in the Contributor Track, others may wish to progress to the Leadership Track by becoming a Chair or a Board member.
 The skills and behaviors expected for these roles are included in each job description and are defined within the Volunteer Competency Framework.
 Not all skills and behaviors are expected or required upon entering the leadership track, but should be developed as one serves in these leadership positions.
 Other factors are also considered in making assignments to the leadership track, including succession planning, performance, expertise, and diversity.

-There will be two separate Calls for Volunteers for the 2023 term: one in the fall for limited committee positions, and a second in the spring for the majority of committees.
-The Volunteer Interest Form allows you to update your interests at any time, and is available on your member profile.
+There will be two separate Calls for Volunteers: one in the winter for limited committee positions with terms beginning in May, and a second in the spring for the majority of committees with terms beginning in October.
+Additionally, the Volunteer Interest Form on your member profile allows you to update your interests at any time.

 Selection Process and Timeline

-The committee appointment process takes about five to six months, beginning with the Call for Volunteers: one in the fall for a limited number of committees and ending with new appointments beginning in May, and a second for most committees in the spring, and ending with new appointments beginning in October.
+The committee appointment process takes about five months, beginning with the Call for Volunteers: one in the winter for a limited number of committees with terms beginning in May, and a second for most committees in the spring, for committees with terms beginning in October.
 Other volunteer activities have a much quicker assignment process.

-The President-Elect is granted the authority by the Board to make committee appointments, with consultation from the President, Chief Executive Officer, sitting and incoming Chairs, and Staff Liaisons.
+The President (or President-Elect, depending on the timing of the selection process) is granted the authority by the Board to make committee appointments, with consultation from the Immediate Past President, Chief Executive Officer, sitting and incoming Chairs, and Staff Liaisons.

 Certain ad hoc assignments may be made by the President, Board, or a committee with the President’s approval.
 Board members and officers are voted in by the voting members, after Board approval of the Nominations Subcommittee’s recommendations.
 Microvolunteering opportunities are assigned as they develop.

 Careful consideration is given to the selection process, taking into account a number of contributing factors.
-Committee and subcommittee appointments are distributed as equitably as possible, to ensure no single volunteer holds too many positions, and that opportunities for volunteer engagement and development are maximized.
+Committee and subcommittee appointments are distributed as equitably as possible, to ensure a manageable workload for individuals, and that opportunities for volunteer engagement and development are maximized.
+Multiple committee positions are typically not assigned unless a committee charge requires members in certain positions or with specific expertise.

-Appointments are made based primarily on the needs of the position, along with the member’s expertise, competencies and skills, performance, and prior involvement in the Society.
+Appointments are made based primarily on the needs of the position, along with the member’s expertise, competencies and skills, performance, and prior involvement in the Society and other non-HRS organizations.
 Wherever possible, appointments reflect a diverse mix of backgrounds, occupations, demographics (i.e., geography, ethnicity, gender), and interpersonal communication and problem solving styles.

 While ad hoc positions will vary in term length, most committee terms last for one year with eligibility for appointment for two additional consecutive one-year terms.
 Reappointment is not automatic, as the committee make up is carefully reviewed annually to ensure the needs of the committee continue to be met.